 What is an AD?
 AD stands for ‘Airworthiness Directive’ and are issued on aircraft components (props, engine, accessories, and airframes) when there is a safety issue involved.

 When and where is the next National Gathering of the GPA?
-June 11-15 2017, KHAO, Hamilton, OH.
+Check on the Gatherings page for all events.

 Are there any Events in my area?
 Check the ‘Gathering’ page for upcoming events.
 Consider hosting an event in your area.